gaehlerm/SoftwareEngineering/README.md

 ## Databases

-Databases (DB) are used for a large amount of data that you want to analyze but doesn't fit into memory.
+Databases (DB) are used for a large amount of structured data that you want to analyze but doesn't fit into memory.
 Databases have a wide range of functionalities that enhance searching and manipulating data within the database.
 There are several vendors offering different technologies.

 I never really cared much about DBs and I'd like to teach you other things instead.
 So, you better get your information elsewhere.
 I only know that proprietary DBs can be extremely expensive, and it's important to write your code in a way that allows for easy replacement of the database with another one.
 Otherwise, you may find yourself locked into paying substantial annual fees.